ibruno-om/ibruno-om/README.md

 I'm a full stack developer specializing in Ruby on Rails.

--  🔭 I’m currently working at CESAR.
+-  🔭 I’m currently working at Knowbe4.
--  🌱 I’m currently learning React and Nodejs
+-  🌱 I’m learning AWS
 -  ⚡ Fun fact: Learning Thunder Breathing Style (Just kidding, we know that Onis aren't real...)

 #### How to reach me 📫: